qdrddr/docker-registry.helm/README.md

 This directory contains a Kubernetes chart to deploy a private Docker Registry.

 # Proxy with Redis
-Can be found in a proxy-redis branch
+Can be found in a ../proxy-redis branch

 ## Prerequisites Details